 When sequences are aligned, mismatching nodes are connected by a special type of edge.
 Using these edges, it is possible to find all mismatches of a base in the consensus read.
 With this information in hand, the quality consensus is calculated using a method similar to [Hiatt et al., 2013], which is also used in the other UMI tools.
 Every node keeps a match and a mismatch quality value (because it is not possible to know at the time of graph construction if it will be a match or not).
 Every time a new sequence is added and a new node is merged the quality values are updated using the quality scores of the new sequence.
 After calculating the consensus, the values in each node reflect the improved quality scores due to multiple sequences calling the same base.
 The quality consensus is obtained by processing the match and a mismatch quality value accordingly as described in [Hiatt et al., 2013].

-In the first dialog, select the reads saved as a sequence list (figure 5.41).
+In the first dialog, select the sequence list containing the reads (figure 4.6).

-- Minimum UMI read length: UMI shorter than this value will be discarded.
+- Minimum UMI read length: UMI reads shorter than this value will be discarded.

 As both clustering steps use the same algorithm, their parameters are similar.